Fresh Blackberry Protein Overnight Oats

 - Top with the remaining blackberries.

-Although I’ve provided volume approximations for the ingredients, I always weigh my items on a food scale for my recipes.
+Although I’ve provided volume approximations for the ingredients, I always weigh my items on a food scale (this is the model I have) for my recipes.
 So, following the weight measurements will yield the best results.
+Plus you will have less dishes to clean if you pour ingredients directly instead of measuring them out with a spoon or cup.
+When I was done, I only had to wash a saucepan, a bowl, and a spatula.

 What if I don’t have blackberries?